TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/01.course-overview-and-syllabus/docs.md

 ### Learning Outcomes

-After successfully completing the course, you will be able to:

-*1. Knowledge and its application*
+***1. Knowledge and its Application***

-    a.
-Employ the conceptual language of historical leadership and management
+    -  Employ the conceptual language of historical leadership and management

-    b.
-Investigate ancient, pre-industrial, and industrial leadership/management ideas;
+    -  Investigate ancient, pre-industrial, and industrial leadership/management ideas;

-    c.
-Compare and contrast historic and contemporary leadership ideas and experiences;
+    -  Compare and contrast historic and contemporary leadership ideas and experiences;

 >   *2. Cognitive complexity*